 - Leadership: How well are all the rungs of the hierarchy ladder connected?

 As you may have noted, each of the facets is irrevocably related to employee engagement, recognition, and benefits.
 Since engagement and recognition are only experienced once someone is within the organization, it goes without saying that employee benefits may be the dealbreaker for your prospects.

 I hope it is clear that throwing money at your people might be a solution, but it isn’t a permanent one.
 So, let’s look at the perks that might actually matter in the long run.

-Yes, it is the most standard benefit of all and is, in fact, the base expectation from any and all organizations.
+Yes, a group health insurance policy also known as group medical insurance is the most standard benefit of all and is, in fact, the base expectation from any and all organizations.
+In fact, after covid in India, a basic employee-only group health insurance policy in India is no longer a privilege but a necessity considered mandatory by the govt. of India.
 But, here is the catch.

 2. Flexible Hours

 If you think that work from home gives you enough space already, then think again.
 Between managing the house, making up the meals, coordinating with the family and finding a quiet space for meetings, most people end up finishing their day with not even half the work done.
 Result: Extended hours with no pay.
 A quick way out of this would be to shatter the 9 to 5 ideologies and planning ahead to give your people the time they need.